corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 ## Learning objectives

-After you have completed this tutorial, you will know how to create and implement states in a CorDapp.
+After you have completed this tutorial, you will know how to create and implement states in a Corda 5 Developer Preview CorDapp.

 ## Before you start